nlasheras/aoc-2022/README.md

 ### Day 3

 Nothing big today.
 For my first implementation I relied on `BTreeSet` to perform the intersection of the rucksacks.
 Then when cleaning the code I saw that the input wasn't that big and doing the vector intersection is faster and the code looks a bit cleaner.
 This has been a good exercise to play around with functional programming and understanding when to use `cloned` to avoid having to perform an extra `map` to dereference all the elements.

+### Day 4

+The main difficulty as a Rust newbie has been parsing the input.
+I spent quite a lot of time battling with the `regex` crate and figuring out the proper way to get the list of range pairs.
+The problem itself was very similar to AABB collision, so after reading I more or less knew what approach I would take.